Anthrobotics/anthro-docs/docs/getting started/tasks.md

 - Work on developing and building microfluidic systems

-- Develop safe and power-dense batteries ICW the electrical teams
+- Develop safe and power-dense batteries

 ### Electronics Engineers & Technologists